kitnil/awesome/README.md

 ## Ruby

+- [maphosts](https://github.com/mpscholten/maphosts) - Keeps your project hostnames in sync with /etc/hosts
 - [htty](https://github.com/htty/htty) - htty is the HTTP TTY, a console application for interacting with web servers.
 - [sha256-animation](https://github.com/in3rsha/sha256-animation) - Animation of the SHA-256 hash function in your terminal.
 - [pleaserun](https://github.com/jordansissel/pleaserun) - An attempt to abstract this "init" script madness.